 While addressing a group of high school students in Concord, NH, Gore was speaking about the importance of environmental activism and activism in general, when he related how as a congressman he had received a letter from a student in Tennessee about toxic waste that piqued his interest in the subject, and it inspired him to find more problem sites to investigate, including Love Canal in New York.
 “That was the one that started it all”, he said of the obscure site in Tennessee.
 The very next day, the media reported that he had said “I was the one that started it all”, as if he had invented not only the Internet, but toxic cleanup as well.
 The Republican National Committee gleefully circulated the quote, after altering it to “I was the one who started it all”.
 (Perhaps they wanted to make certain his grammar was correct so he wouldn’t be confused with their boy.)
 The media not only bandied this one about endlessly, but also interpreted his statement about learning about Love Canal (for himself) as discovering Love Canal (for everyone).

 In a speech, Al expressed his pro-union sympathies by joking that when he was a child, he was sung “Look for the Union Label” as a lullaby.
-“Ah ha!” screamed.
+“Ah ha!” screamed the gotcha crowd.
 “That song wasn’t written until he was a grown man.”
 The obvious fact that it was an obvious joke totally eluded them, even though he had made the same joke many times before.